DhayaaAnbajagane/Aarambam/README.md

 pip install .
 ```

-There are a number of dependencies, particularly due to the 2LPT (2nd order Lagrangian Pertubration Theory) method provided in this package, namely `MPI`, `FFTW2` (NOT `FFTW3`, this is a legacy dependence from `2LPTIC` days), and `GSL`.
+There are a number of dependencies, particularly due to the 2LPT (2nd order Lagrangian Pertubration Theory) method provided in this package, namely `MPI`, `FFTW2` (NOT `FFTW3`.
+Using `FFTW2` a legacy dependence from `2LPTIC` days), and `GSL`.
 The install will generally do its best to find the right compiled objects for these dependencies.
 Please set the following environment variables PRIOR to installation

 ```bash
 export Aarambam_FFTW2_ROOT=#path to where your /build directory is